colececil/familiar.sh/README.md

       - `--preconditions <preconditions>`: Specify that the script should only be run when the given preconditions are met. _Note: The way of specifying preconditions is still being designed.
 More details to come._
   - `familiar script remove <filename>`: Remove the given script from the shared configuration.
 - **Package Management**
-  - **Status of Installation and Updates**
-    - `familiar package status`: List all supported package managers and installed packages, along with any available updates.
-    - `familiar package status <packageManager>`: List all installed packages under the given package manager, along with any available updates.
-    - `familiar package status <packageManager> <package>`: Check for available updates to the given package under the given package manager.
   - **Package Search and Information**
     - `familiar package search <term>`: Search for packages with the given term under all installed package managers.
     - `familiar package search <packageManager> <term>`: Search for packages using the given term under the given package manager.